-Students will have access tutoring hours Monday-Thursday from 3:00PM-5:00PM.
+Students will have access tutoring hours Tuesday-Thursday from 3:30PM-6:00PM.
 Students are expected to use this time to do homework, utilize eTutoring, or be proactive in their college preparation work.
 Students need to come to campus at least twice a week.
 If they are unable to come due to transportation issues, extracurriculars, etc. then they need to complete the monthly Writing Prompts on Canvas.
+Phone and email check-ins can be counted as well.